wangzlab/Strain_ID_FL16S/README.md

 6. Optional parameters can be set include: (1) -threads: number of threads for BLASTn search (default 1), (2) -coef: Pearson correlation coefficient cutoff (default 0.7), (3) -deviation: allowed deviations between observed and genuine 16S copy number ratios (default 0.3)

-7. The output file is a table in which each line represents a pair of ASVs with 1) identical match to the same bacterial genome, 2) showed correlation patterns across all samples and 3) in integral copy number ratio with the intragenomic 16S copy number ratio for the bacterial genome.
+7. The output file is a table in which each line represents a pair of ASVs with 1) identical match to the 16S alleles of same bacterial genome, 2) showed correlation patterns across all samples and 3) in integral copy number ratio with the intragenomic 16S copy number ratio for the bacterial genome (±0.3).